script-Yang/script-Yang.github.io/README.md

-# IAMJackYan.github.io
+# Hi!
-This is JackYan's homepage
+This is Sicheng Yang's homepage.